COPPA-CCP/epcis-signing/README.md

  - **Traceability** - each information can be tracked back to its producer and makes it authentic

- - **Trust** - identifying each stakeholder and its adjacent data and thereby forms he foundation for an independent trust framework
+ - **Trust** - identifying each stakeholder and its adjacent data and thereby forms the foundation for an independent trust framework

 &#8594; Basis for collaborative data platforms